solo-io/workshops/gloo-edge/README.md

 EOF
 ```

-Now teams within the `echo` namespace can create multiple route tables on how to route traffic to their serivces without making changes to the virtual service.
+Now teams within the `echo` namespace can create multiple route tables on how to route traffic to their services without making changes to the virtual service.
 You can try the same commands as previous and everything works the same.

 ### Routing to Multiple Upstreams